connectingLandscapes/cola/inst/docs/md_cola_install.md

 - Python as the engine for the main scripts

-- Miniconda (conda) environment as the package containing all python dependencies
+- Miniconda (conda) environment as the package containing all Python dependencies

-- R shiny for the dashboard Decision support system.
+- R shiny is for the dashboard decision support system.

 Some of the different computers might have particular conditions or requirements for installing all these components, so we made a section where you can find known issues an their potential solution.
 If you found a new one please share it with us so potential new users can see it.

-  ***If you have any issue installing and setting up the software, please check the [KNOWN-ISSUES PAGE](https://github.com/connectingLandscapes/cola/blob/main/inst/docs/md_known_issues.md) (open in new tab if launched in R/Rstudio/Shiny) for potential solutions***
+  ***If you have any issues installing and setting up the software, please check the [KNOWN-ISSUES PAGE](https://github.com/connectingLandscapes/cola/blob/main/inst/docs/md_known_issues.md) (open in a new tab if launched in R/Rstudio/Shiny) for potential solutions***

 ------------------